AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Aggregate

+An aggregate is a collection of objects that should act as a single unit.
+For example a purchase order aggregate could contain a purchase order entity, an address value object, a person entity, and line item objects.

+Enforcing the *invariants*(a term DDD proponents like to use) otherwise known as business rules is the job of the aggregates.
+This is because aggregates are groups of objects that should remain consistent with each other according to a set of business rules.

-An aggregate are a collection of objects that should act as a single unit.
-A purchase order aggregate  may include a Purchase Order Entity, Address, a person, and line items.
-The aggregates are where the *invariants*(a fancy term DDD proponents like to use) or business rules are enforced.
-For our purchase order example, we may say that a purchase order can not exist without at least 1 line item, and that a purchase order over a certain amount can not be automatically approved.
+For the purchase order aggregate we may say that a purchase order can not exist without at least 1 line item, can not have more than 20 line items, only certain people can create purchase orders, and that a purchase order over a certain amount can not be automatically approved.
+To enforce these rules, the purchase order entity, person entity, and the line item value objects(to calculate purchase order total) must work together.

-A good check to see if some objects should be grouped together as an aggregate is that objects within that group change together when some business operation is applied.
-For example if the value of a line item changes, and the purchase order entity can no longer be automatically approved.
+Group together domain objects as aggregates, if they need to work together to enforce the business rules of the application.
+For example if the value of a line item changes, then the value of a purchase order may change which means it may no longer be able to be automatically approved.
+This means that these two objects are good candidates to grouped together as an aggregate.

-An aggregate doesn't need to be explicitly modeled in software, it can be implicit by what the aggregate root references.

 #### Aggregate Root

-The aggregate root is the entity at the top of an aggregate, it directly references or indirectly references all the objects inside of an aggregate.
-It is the primary interface to an aggregate, and all actions on a aggregate are performed via the aggregate root so that the invariants can be enforced.
-Any other objects outside of an aggregate are not allowed to directly reference any object inside the aggregate except for the aggregate root.
+The aggregate root is at the top of the hierarchy of an aggregate, it directly references or indirectly references all the objects inside of an aggregate.
+To perform an action on a aggregate, you must you use the aggregate root.
+This makes it the primary interface to an aggregate, and enforces all the invariants.

+Any object outside of the aggregate is not allow change any object inside of the aggregate except for calling for calling behavior on the aggregate root.
+If an object inside an aggregate was directly changed, it could skip some of the business rules applied by the aggregate root.

+To create a purchase order aggregate root with a method for approval from different managers each with different monetary approval limits, we could end up with code that looks like this:

 ```csharp
 public class PurchaseOrder